 My goal as a therapist is to give you a safe place to land, no matter where life has taken you or what you have endured thus far.
 I believe in providing you a place to express how you truly feel, and helping you through whatever you are experiencing, whether it’s depression, anxiety, trauma, or any other mental health symptoms or situations.
 I believe our mental health is connected by relationships with those around us, as well as our physical health and daily habits.
 I want to hold space for you to be yourself and be comfortable working on your mental health.
-At the same time, I encourage you to acknowledge progress, and acknowledge difficult/uncomfortable emotions you might avoid otherwise.
+I encourage you to acknowledge progress along with difficult/uncomfortable emotions you might avoid otherwise.
 We will set the goals YOU want, so that you can live life the way you want to.

-I have spent much of my adult life working with older adults, as well as adults and kids with disabilities, but have also found a love of working with persons of all ages and walks of life since starting my career as a therapist.
+Prior to becoming a therapist, I spent much of my professional life working with older adults, as well as adults and kids with disabilities, but have also found a love of working with persons of all ages and walks of life since starting my career as a therapist.
 I graduated with my Bachelors in Social Work in 2019 and graduated the following year in 2020 with my Masters in Social Work, both from Utah State University.
-Since that time, I have been working with Kids, Teens, and Adults of all ages and have been utilizing Cognitive Behavioral Therapy, Trauma- Focused Cognitive Behavioral Therapy, Play Therapy (mainly for young children), and other creative interventions to assist clients in achieving their goals.
+Since that time, I have been working with Kids, Teens, and Adults of all ages and have been utilizing Cognitive Behavioral Therapy, Trauma- Focused Cognitive Behavioral Therapy, ACT, DBT, KAP, and Accelerated Resolution Therapy to assist clients in processing emotions, trauma, and other symptoms they experience.
 I am excited to help you grow and become the person you want to be.

 MORE ABOUT KIERRA